parsiya/parsiya.net/content/page/CheatSheet.markdown

 ### Rewrite Author for Older Commits
 `parsiya.net` had commits as `root` from when I was using it offline.
-I wanted to change everything to myself.
+I wanted to change everything to my own username.

 1. If you want to start at root - `git rebase -i --root`
 2. If you want to start from commit AAAA - `git rebase -i AAAA`